Yfyangd/yfyangd.github.io/_teaching/2024-03-01-spring-teaching-1.md

 ## Grading
-* Assignments (50%): Including programming assignments, homeworks, etc.
+* Assignments (40%): Including programming assignments, literature review reports, etc.
+* Midterm Report (20%): Students are required to select a computer vision-related paper from the past three years and write a research report.
+Additional points will be awarded if the report includes a demo and technical implementation.
-* Final Project (40%): Including midterm project proposal, midterm report, final project presentation, and the final project report.
-Each group is restricted to a maximum of 3 members.
-Students are required to select a computer vision-related topic, develop a proposal, and undertake an implementation project.
-The evaluation criteria encompass a thorough comprehension of the problem, innovation, practicality of the solution, completeness, and performance of the technical implementation.
-Additional credit will be awarded for incorporating a demo and technical implementation.
+* Final Project (40%): Students must choose a computer vision-related topic and produce both a research report and a practical implementation project.
+The grading criteria include a clear understanding of the problem, the innovation and practicality of the solution, and the completeness and effectiveness of the technical implementation.
 * Class Participation (10%): -1 each absent.

 ## Office Hours